 - An XML feed to the information vendors.
-Vendors are obligated to display the NZSW Closing rates on their vendor screens upon immediate receipt of the XML data; - Spreadsheet distribution for subscribers to the NZSW Closes service. - The data noted above is also available free-to-air with a 24-hour delay on the NZFBF website.
+Vendors are obligated to display the NZSW Closing rates on their vendor screens upon immediate receipt of the XML data; - Spreadsheet distribution for benchmark users who have requested to receive the NZSW Closes service. - The data noted above is also available free-to-air with a 24-hour delay on the NZFMA website.